ArijitKD/Regalter/README.md

 for the user.

 # Notes
+There are two versions of the source files, 64-bit and 32-bit.
+The 32-bit source files are in the directory named 'x86'.
+The existence of different source files (almost similar though) for 32-bit and 64-bit versions of Regalter is due to the architecture of Windows Registry wherein 32-bit programs are redirected to WOW6432Node under HKEY_LOCAL_MACHINE\SOFTWARE\ in the Windows Registry.
+The 64-bit version of Regalter has been designed to look for the values of RegisteredOwner and RegisteredOrganization at two locations in the Registry, i.e., under HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\ (which is accessible to 64-bit programs only) and under
+HKLM\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\ (which is accessible to both 64-bit and 32-bit programs).
+The former location is inaccessible to 32-bit programs and hence the values at the latter location also need to be modified.
+This is, however, not the case with the 32-bit version of Regalter and values of RegisteredOwner and RegisteredOrganization are only searched under
+HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\.
+Note that the 32-bit version of Regalter may be able to run on 64-bit Windows, but will fail to modify the values under HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\ and will only be able to modify the values under
+HKLM\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\, since the former location is not accessible to 32-bit applications.
+Hence, it is recommended to check your Windows architecture before using either the 32-bit or 64-bit version of Regalter and make sure that the architectures of Windows and Regalter match to get the correct results.

-This source code available here is for the 64-bit version of Regalter, created exclusively for running on 64-bit Windows.
-I will be uploading the code for the 32-bit version very soon, with some minor changes to the 64-bit source file (regalter.py).
-This code has only been tested on Windows 7 and Windows 10, but it should work on the previous versions of Windows too (although I'm not sure about the previous ones), just informing this in the highly unlikely event someone might be interested in rigorously test out my code's compatibility.
+Regalter has only been tested on Windows 7 and Windows 10, but it should work on the previous versions of Windows too (although I'm not sure about the previous ones), just informing this in the highly unlikely event someone might be interested in rigorously test out my code's compatibility.
 Please note that you may need to install some of the modules used first before you run the program.
 You can install them through pip, using the command: pip install <module_name> through a terminal.
 You also must have Python 3.x.x installed on your system.

 # Copyright notice
 Here is the notice which has been included with all the source code files: